 In addition, your team needs the flexibility to work from anywhere.
 A solution with a reliable mobile app allows your staff to manage their inbox, respond to clients, and access important files from their phone or tablet.
 This ensures productivity doesn’t stop when they’re away from their desks.

-The Best Email Management Software, Reviewed
+The 8 Best Email Management Software Tools

 Finding the right email management software really comes down to what you need to accomplish.
 Are you a solo professional trying to reach inbox zero, or a team managing a high volume of client requests?
 The best tool for one isn’t always the best for the other.